Welfare and Harassment

 If you have experienced an incident, or repeated incidents, of harassment, or if you feel uncomfortable about something, or want to ask a question, or have witnessed behaviour that you don’t think is right, there are many people who are here to help you.
 You may want to discuss it with a tutor, a member of your college welfare team or a harassment advisor in your college or the Faculty.

-The University has a confidential harassment advisor network – the English Faculty’s harassment advisors are Dr Annie Sutherland and Professor Matthew Bevis.
+The University has a confidential harassment advisor network – the English Faculty’s harassment advisors are Professor Rachel Burns and Professor Andrew Klevan.

 If you would prefer to speak with an advisor entirely unconnected with your department, faculty, or college; the Harassment Line can find an alternative advisor for youYou can also find details of Harassment Advisors who are BME (Black Minority Ethnic) and LGBT (Lesbian, Gay, Bisexual, Trans) on the University of Oxford website.
 The University’s Sexual Harassment and Violence Support Service offers specialist and confidential advice and support that is independent of colleges and faculties.